-This recipe for Dark Chocolate Ganache Tarts makes a buttery crust filled with a with a rich and smooth dark chocolate ganache makes these tarts a decadent, amazing dessert.
+This recipe for Dark Chocolate Ganache Tarts makes a buttery crust filled with a rich and smooth dark chocolate ganache makes these tarts a decadent, amazing dessert.

 This year I’m hosting Christmas for the first time in my life.
 I’ll have eight people sleeping under one roof.
 I’m still not sure how I’ll pull off cooking for eight in my tiny English oven, but that’s another story.